TimourX/SophosQuest/README.md

 ---

+### Moofah:
+- The moofah will be a new entity (in development);

+- The moofah fur armor is a new dyeable armor, that is less resistant than the leather armor, but it gives the effect of slow falling and resistance when you have the complete set;

+---

 ### Petrified Blade:
 - This sword is very important.
 It is made with 4 iron ingots, an earth crystal, and a fossil, and you will have to improve it to be able to defeat the Furucaria.
 This is the first stage of the Sophos blade.